verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

 ```

 ### MySQL pod waiting for readiness gates
 The `mysql` StatefulSet may get stuck waiting to reach the ready state.
-This can be caused by one or more MySQL pods not meeting it set of `ReadinessGates`.
+This can be caused by one or more MySQL pods not meeting its set of `ReadinessGates`.

 This is an example of what this condition looks like.
 ```